Social Media Engagement with the Business Press

 Academic Presentations

-The Cult of Corporate Disclosure
+The Use of Propaganda in Corporate Disclosures

 Coauthored with Lisa Anderson and Melissa Lewis-Western